Second Presbyterian Church

 7) Participating in nominating dozens of leaders to Presbytery, Synod and General Assembly, including several excellent ones from our own congregation.

 8) Supporting excellence in teaching at the graduate level seminarians in Christian ethics, bio-medical ethics, public theology, and prophetic urban ministry at NBTS and Drew.

 9) Partnering with Westminster Choir College and Rutgers faculty and students for special weekly music and holiday concerts.

 10) Starting new prison teaching and re-entry ministries in Union, Rahway and Clinton prisons

-11) Ordaining Chris Hedges to Associate Pastor of Prison Ministry and Social Witness, who is co-writing and organizing the play,“Caged,” to be performed at the Passage Theatre in 2018.
+11) Ordaining Chris Hedges to Associate Pastor of Prison Ministry and Social Witness, who is co-wrote and organized the play,“Caged,” which was performed at the Passage Theatre.

-12) Initiating new vision and models for organic sustainability with diverse community partners, which includes IRC refugee assistance, St. Joseph’s coalition for the homeless, Drew University tutoring, Make the Road NJ, Faith In New Jersey, community churches, advocacy, athletic and non-profit groups.
+12) Initiating new vision and models for organic sustainability with diverse community partners, which includes IRC refugee assistance, St. Joseph’s coalition for the homeless, New Brunswick Theological Seminary, Drew University tutoring, Make the Road NJ, Faith In New Jersey, community churches, advocacy, athletic and non-profit groups.

 Let us give thanks for these seeds of hope—and pray for more in Christ.
 'For the One who began a good work in you, shall bring it to completion.'

 There is still time to contribute to Second Presbyterian church by the end of the tax year on December 31 (you can donate online through PayPal or by check).
 A gift of any amount makes an impact on the lives of the vulnerable in our city (Matthew 25), and to the whole Second Church community.
 Your support allows us to continue our tradition of excellence in faith and love, as we shape the leaders and wounded healers of tomorrow.